genhaiyu/jekyll-blog-routine-deploy-script/README.md

 # jekyll-blog-routine-deploy-script

-> Streamlining the steps of deploy a jekyll blog requires manual input of many commands after cutting off nginx traffic and processes
+> Streamlining the steps of deploy a jekyll blog requires manual input of many commands after cutting off nginx traffic and processes.

 ## Documentation